Impact lives as a public health leader and educator. Create solutions that foster community health.

 If you hold a Bachelor of Science in Nursing (BSN), see the BSN Track.

 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.